Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

         self.model.grid.move_agent(self, new_position)
 ```

-Next, we need to get all the other agents present in a cell, and send one of them a letter.
+Next, we need to find all the other agents present in our agent's new cell, and send one of them a letter.
 We can get the contents of one or more cells using the grid's `get_cell_list_contents` method, or by accessing a cell directly.
-The method accepts a list of cell coordinate tuples, or a single tuple if we only care about one cell.
+The method accepts either a single coordinate tuple or a list of tuples.

 ```python
 class LetterAgent(mesa.Agent):